The best options trading system is one which shows you the art and science of trading as a business.

-People purchase call options if they think the stock price is going to rise.
-They buy puts if they believe the stock will fall.
-If we take a look at what is called "at-the-money" options with a $27.50 strike price, which expire in 24 days.
-If you're thinking of purchasing call options they will cost around $0.40 while the put options will cost $0.70.
+So we take a look at what is called "at-the-money" options with a $27.50 strike price that expire in 24 days.
+In this example, if you're thinking of purchasing call options they will cost around $0.40 while the put options will cost $0.70.

 So let’s say you purchased the call options at $0.40.
 At this price the options have no real value because the stock is trading at $27.25.
 So not only do you need to be accurate as to your timing, because the stock would have to move quickly in order for you to make money, but you also have to be accurate as far as direction goes - the stock has to move up.